dbpedia/databus-client/README.md

 All program variables have default values:
 query: the query by default is loaded from the "./src/query/query" file
 repo: "./converted_files/"
-format: "ttl"   <-- format conversion isn't working yet
+format: "same"   <-- format conversion isn't working yet
-compression: "bz2"
+compression: "same"

 4. docker stop client